 Calathea Care at a Glance

-Common Name: Pinstripe plant, rattlesnake plant
+- Common Name: Pinstripe plant, rattlesnake plant, prayer plant

-Scientific Name: Calathea, subspecies of the Marantaceae plant family
+- Scientific Name: Calathea, subspecies of the Marantaceae plant family

-Soil: Well-draining, acidic (5.5-6.5 pH)
+- Soil: Well-draining, acidic (5.5-6.5 pH)

-Light: Partial or deep shade
+- Light: Partial or deep shade

-Water: As needed to maintain moist soil
+- Water: As needed to maintain moist soil

-Food: Balanced (NPK 10-10-10) all-purpose fertilizer
+- Food: Balanced (NPK 10-10-10) all-purpose fertilizer

-Temperature and Humidity: Warm, humid environment
+- Temperature and Humidity: Warm, humid environment

-Propagation: Root division
+- Propagation: Root division

 While some calatheas bloom in their natural habitat, they’re not considered flowering plants when kept as houseplants, so don’t expect blossoms.

-Selecting Soil for Calathea
+Select Soil for Calathea

-Alternatively, you can create your own calathea-specific growing mix by combining 50 percent sterile potting soil, 20 percent charcoal, 20 percent orchid bark, and 10 percent perlite.
+Alternatively, you can create your own growing mix by combining 50 percent sterile potting soil, 20 percent charcoal, 20 percent orchid bark, and 10 percent perlite.

 When potting calathea, consider using a plastic pot or a glazed ceramic pot rather than an unglazed clay or terra-cotta pot.
 The unglazed types can wick moisture out of the soil, leaving it too dry for calathea’s tastes.

-The Right Light
+Choose the Right Light

-Setting the Temperature and Humidity
+Set the Temperature and Humidity

-Calathea is one of few houseplants that cannot be propagated by taking cuttings and rooting them in water.
+Calathea is one of a few houseplants that cannot be propagated by taking cuttings and rooting them in water.
 Instead, it can be reproduced by division.
 The best time to try propagating a new calathea plant is when you’re transplanting a mature plant to a larger pot.
 Here’s how to do it: